 For a beginner, Pioneer’s Rekordbox-compatible DDJ-400 or the Serato-compatible equivalent, the DDJ-SB3, are solid options.
 They allow you to master the basics of mixing and get a feel for DJing without having to invest too much money.

-Other brands like Denon and Numark also make solid entry-level controllers that could be worth checking out.
+Other brands like Denon, Numark, and Reloop also make solid entry-level controllers that could be worth checking out.

 However, when you start to play gigs, you will need to upgrade to something a bit better.

 The Pioneer DDJ-1000 flagship controller costs a lot more than entry-level controllers but gives you much of the same functionality as a full player-plus-mixer setup that you will find in a club.

 You could easily take this controller to play at gigs, but you will be able to transition easily to Pioneer CDJs if you get booked to play somewhere that has its own gear already.

 e).
 All-in-one systems

 All-in-one DJ systems have also become more popular in the last few years.
 They are basically a player-plus-mixer setup that comes as a single unit.

 These can be more expensive than controllers but also offer a relatively affordable way to get your hands on some basic kit.